edgedb/rfcs/text/1008-tls-and-alpn.rst

     Password for 'john': ****
     Specify a new instance name for the remote server [default: db_example_org]:
     > db_example_org
-    Authentication succeeded.
-To connect run:
-      edgedb -I db_example_org
+    Successfully linked to remote instance.
+To connect run: edgedb -I db_example_org

 The user is responsible for trusting the server certificate, because